Generosity in Action

 How to help

-Our Disaster Fund is a trusted place for neighbors to help neighbors who have been harmed by these storms.
-Thanks to the generosity of Julie Packard, Santa Cruz County community member and Executive Director of the Monterey Bay Aquarium, donations to the Disaster Fund are currently being matched dollar for dollar up to $100,000.
+Our Disaster Fund is a trusted place for neighbors to help neighbors who have been harmed by these storms and floods, including residents of Pajaro.

 Resources